tpope/gem-ctags/README.markdown

 RubyGems Automatic Ctags Invoker
 ================================

-Nary a day of Ruby development goes by where I don't run `gem open`.
-And when I do, I want tags.
+Nary a day of Ruby development goes by where I don't run `bundle open` or `gem open`.
+And when I go rooting around in a gem, I want tags.
 As good as I've gotten at `ctags -R .`, I've grown weary of it.
-So I wrote a RubyGems plugin to automatically invoke Ctags every time a Gem is installed.
+So I wrote a RubyGems plugin to automatically invoke Ctags on gems as they are installed.

 Installation
 ------------